nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 ## Install Allauth

 1. Install the Python package with `pip3 install django-allauth`
-2. Verify that ‘django.contrib.sites’ is in the INSTALLED_APPS of the settings.py file.
+2. Verify that ‘django.contrib.sites’ is in the INSTALLED_APPS of the settings.py file

 # Credits